WoyTuloO/order-management/readme.md

 * Maven
 * JUnit 5 + Mockito (unit testing)

-The entire application is covered by **unit tests** to ensure correctness and maintainability.
+The entire application is covered by unit tests - line coverage 98%.

 ---